-- What advice would you give to someone who wants to go vegan?
+- What advice would you give to someone who wants to transition into a vegan?

 - What other healthy diets go hand in hand with being vegan?
 Share your thoughts about Whole Foods Plant Based and Raw Foods.

-- What are some of the self-care and wellbeing practices you recommend to entrepreneurs?
+- What are some of the self-care and wellbeing habits you recommend to entrepreneurs?